Analysis | Supreme Court fight highlights the new political reality: America under minority rule

 The result is a GOP at a tipping point.
 It can’t rely on White voters to win elections in the way it used to.
 In 1980, for example, Ronald Reagan won about the same density of the white vote as did Trump in 2016.
 Reagan won a majority of the popular vote, beating incumbent Jimmy Carter by 10 points.
 Trump lost the popular vote by 3 points — but won enough of the vote in enough states to win the presidency.
 Seven of the 10 most densely White states voted for Trump in 2016; six of the 10 least densely White voted for Hillary Clinton.
 Of the four that didn’t, all four — Arizona, Florida, Georgia and Texas — are viewed as within Democratic presidential nominee Joe Biden’s grasp this year.

 This carries over to the Senate, too, obviously, particularly in lower-turnout off-year elections such as the ones Cotton was touting.
-The overlap of rural, White and Republican has resulted in a lot of Wyomings, Idahos, and Dakotas which disproportionately build up the GOP’s political power.
+The overlap of rural, White and Republican has resulted in a lot of Wyomings, Idahos, and Dakotas that disproportionately build up the GOP’s political power.

-It’s not only Ginsburg’s death which is bringing this to a head at the moment.
+It’s not only Ginsburg’s death that is bringing this to a head at the moment.
 We may be at a demographic inflection point, for one thing (a point that the party saw coming after its 2012 loss but set aside with its victory in 2016).
 That the Senate is now two-thirds a function of Republicans clawing back 2008 and 2012 losses, that Trump eked out that victory in 2016 and that we’re at the tail end of a census enumeration period — meaning a readjustment of electoral votes soon to better match the population — all combine to make the gap between majority and minority power both more obvious and more significant.

 Senate Majority Leader Mitch McConnell (R-Ky.) and Trump have no qualms about squeezing every drop of minority power out of the Constitution.
 In an interview with Fox News on Monday morning, Trump insisted that Democrats would do the same thing, were they in his position.
 That may be the case.
 But it’s also the case that Democratic senators represent a majority of the population of the United States and that Democratic presidential candidates have won a plurality of the vote in six of the last seven contests.
 That Democrats currently hold the House — thanks to an explicit rebuke of Trump in 2018 and, if one applies Cotton’s logic, of Republican leadership more broadly.

 The concern in November is that, should voters decide to send a further message to Trump about his and his party’s leadership, there may be other tools, including judicial ones, that he and his allies might use to hold that power.
-Trump himself has repeatedly suggested that mail-in ballots shouldn’t be counted, hyping phony claims that they’ll necessarily be riddled with fraud.
+Trump himself has repeatedly suggested that mail-in ballots shouldn’t be counted, hyping phony claims that they will necessarily be riddled with fraud.
 But the rationale is clear: he’s trailing in the national popular vote and will do everything he can to hold his position.

 In many ways, it’s a microcosm of his party more broadly.